emmalemma/lemma/template/README.md

-# This is a Lemma template project.
+# Lemma Template Project

-# To configure:
+> template files for a basic lemma app